A Human Geographer’s Business Card

-Initially, maps are drawn to chart hitherto unknown terrain.
+One of the reasons for which maps are drawn is to chart hitherto unknown terrain.
 The map I used as raw material for this business card shows a developed rather than a ‘natural’ landscape though: as Human Geography examines – amongst others – the relationship between human issues, and space and place, the collage aims to highlight the way in which human factors shape landscapes; and vice versa.

 Below two artworks from the same series of collages, as well as the artwork used in the card’s final design.

 An inconspicuous yet masterly woodcut from the Rijksmuseum’s collection is Ohara Koson’s “Group of Egrets” – the print that I had in mind while working on this birth announcement.